 Driving Economic Growth through developing the Scale-up Ecosystem

 Engine Shed is committed to doing what it can to stimulate long term, sustainable and inclusive economic growth.
 Some of that growth will come from what we call “Scale-ups” – companies which have consistently high growth (either in terms of people or sales).
-Businesses, in fact any organisation, that grows will deliver economic growth whether directly through taxation or indirectly through employment.
+Businesses, in fact all organisations, that grow will deliver economic growth whether directly through taxation or indirectly through employment.

 Economic activity is more valuable if it lasts and is inclusive – i.e. it employs a diverse range of people.
 Diversity is good not only because organisations run better with diversity – at all levels in the organisation – but encourages employers to tap into communities they might otherwise not, which then has wider positive effects.
 So it makes sense that we do what we can to create a business environment where it is easier for organisations to grow, or scale up.

-- The LEP are responsible for the Growth Hub, the online resource for helping businesses find that support that they need, be that from the public or private sector.
-This project will provide input to the Growth Hub to ensure that it is able to play its role in supporting Scale-up businesses – in fact we see the Growth Hub as the prime ‘point of contact’ for Scale-up businesses in the area.
+This project inputs directly into the Growth Hub which helps to support Scale-up businesses – in fact we see the Growth Hub as the prime ‘point of contact’ for Scale-up businesses in the area.

 What does this mean in practice?

-We will publish our activities – the gaps we see and the ideas for fixing – as we go along.
+To read more about this work, and our activities, you can explore the Scale up Generator website which was launched in August 2018: www.scaleupgenerator.co.uk.
 We would hate to do this in a silo and Briony is keen to hear from anyone about challenges, barriers and opportunities for creating a better business environment, for organisations to scale up.
-Briony will work openly as much as possible, you can follow her work via twitter @BrionyPhi1 or #ScaleupWoE and her blog which will be available soon.
+Briony will work openly as much as possible, you can follow her work via twitter @BrionyPhi1

 We are working closely with the Scale Up Institute in London, on this project – and they have some useful context here.